kamilburda/gimp-export-layers/docs/sections/Customizing-Export.md

 Export only layer groups.

+**Matching file extension**

+Export only layers having a file extension matching the extension typed in the text entry.

+**Selected in preview**

+Export only layers selected in the preview.
+If you save settings, the selection is saved as well.

+**Top-level**

+Export only layers at the top of the layer tree (i.e. do not export layers inside any layer group).

 **Visible**

 If enabled, invisible layers will not be exported.

 By default, layers (visible or not) whose parent layer groups are invisible are also ignored.
 To disable this behavior, edit the constraint, click on `More options` and then uncheck `Also apply to parent folders`.

-**Top-level**

-Export only layers at the top of the layer tree (i.e. do not export layers inside any layer group).

 **With tags**